Where can I find transcript information within the advising tool? It's not on the DPR.

 I have tried to use the system, and X doesn't work or I get an error message I don't understand.
 What do I do?

 Contact IT support at 864-8080 and explain the problem.
 They may have further questions that will help get to the bottom of the issue.

 I just got access to the Advising Tool, but I can't see the student photo or the tabs.
 An advisor associate of mine can see all of that stuff.
 What's up?

 Different users can have different levels of access to the system.
-Many administrative support users only have access to the DPR and the Advising Report, while academic advisors have access to all of the tabs, the student photo, and the Advising Notes.
+Many administrative support users have 'read only' access to all tabs as well as the ability to generate a DPR and the Advising Report, while academic advisors have 'read-write' access to all tabs and the Advising Notes.
 If you need access to this information as a part of your job duties, please contact us and let us know.

 I need access to this system, how do I get it?

 Policies on levels of access for staff and faculty can vary by school.
 You can apply for access at this page

 to print out your Usage Agreement and return it if you haven't already done so.
 If you have completed all of the necessary forms and are just waiting for access, please contact Mark Pickerel.

 I need for my student hourly to have access to this system, how do I get it for them?